abhishek12234/Face-Recognition-With-Face-Updation-using-Nvidia-Jetson-Nano/README.md

 3. "facee" : Use to recognize face of the person in the frame

-4. "trylogin" : this function provide security while updation new face in model by asking username and password from the user.
+4. "name" : this function provide security while updation new face in model by asking username and password from the user.